 - Meet regulatory requirements and improve your third-party contracts.

 - Use the findings to develop risk profiles and action plans for risk mitigation.

 - Develop collectively beneficial, strategic business associations.

-The best way to establish a robust third-party vendor security program starts with a solid risk management framework.
+The best way to establish a robust vendor security program starts with a solid risk management framework.
 The framework will help you identify the risks you’re taking and reduce your liabilities.
-It is a good idea to use the standard frameworks like the ISO and NIST as benchmarks.
+In addition, it is a good idea to use standard frameworks like the ISO and NIST as benchmarks.

-Here’re some tips for choosing a solid VRM framework:
+Here’re some tips for choosing a solid Third-Party Risk Management (TPRM) framework: